 5. Mortise Locks

-Door handedness is another crucial factor for lock installation, as some locks work with a specific handedness of a door.
-Deadbolts can be installed on either type of door-handedness without any problem.
-Check for which side of the door has the hinges, as right-aligned hinges mark a right-handed door while left-aligned hinges mark a left-handed door.
-Make sure to do the proper research before investing in a door lock.
+Door handedness, or the direction the door swings when opened, is another crucial factor for lock installation.
+Some locks work with a specific handedness, while others work for both.
+For example, deadbolt locks can be installed on either type of door-handedness without any problem.
+Door-handedness is dependent on which side of the door has the hinges; right-aligned hinges mark a right-handed door while left-aligned hinges mark a left-handed door.